Search Close Search

 • Student facing:

 • Be a panelist and inspire the next generation of scientists!
-(Time commitment: from 30 minutes to 2 hours, depending on the teacher requests)
+(Time commitment: from 30 minutes to 2 hours)

 • Panelists are provided with discussion questions in preparation of the event.